mrvlasyuk/tiny_code_improver/readme.md

 ## Usage and Examples

-To start using TinyCodeImprover, run the `improve_code` command.
-It will tell you where to put your OpenAI API key.
+To start using TinyCodeImprover with GPT-4, Claude, or Gemini models, run the `improve_code` command.
+It will guide you on where to put your OpenAI API key or the API keys for other services if you're using Claude or Gemini.

 ```bash
 improve_code